malmriv/malmriv.github.io/_pages/cv.md

 ## Profile

 Integration consultant with hands-on experience designing, building, and operating cloud integration solutions.
-Specialised in SAP Integration Suite, BTP and S/4HANA Cloud, with a strong foundation in API design, messaging protocols, and resilient integration patterns.
+Specialised in SAP Integration Suite, BTP and S/4HANA Cloud, with experience in API design, messaging protocols, and fault-tolerant integration patterns.
 Delivered core integrations running in production with near-zero downtime and exceptions over extended periods.
 Able to work in international environments with English as the primary language.
-Long-term goal of growing into an integration architect role.
+My long-term goal is to grow into an integration architecture role.

 ---